 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-Sometimes it feels as if there’s no game more dangerous than cycling in the rain with glasses.
+Sometimes it feels as if there’s no game more dangerous than biking in the rain with glasses.
 Wet glasses mean low visibility as raindrops plop onto your lenses, but taking off the glasses means not seeing the road, especially if you wear corrective glasses.
 What’s a cyclist to do?

 In terms of solutions for cycling in the rain with glasses, some cyclists recommend cycling caps that go under your bike helmet, while others recommend treating your cycling glasses with a hydrophobic coating.